Respiratory Protection for Surface Miners

-When choosing the right respiratory device for your specific job, first consider the following:
+When choosing the right breathing apparatus for your specific job, first consider the following:

 Nature of the Respiratory Hazard: Evaluate factors such as the physical and chemical properties of the hazard, the concentration of contaminants in the air, and the relevant exposure limits.